-The Grammy Award–winning pianist and composer Danilo Pérez is among the most influential and dynamic musicians of our time.
-In just over a decade, his distinctive blend of Pan-American jazz, covering the music of the Americas, folkloric, and world music, has attracted critical acclaim and loyal audiences.
-Whether leading his own ensembles or touring with renowned jazz masters (Wayne Shorter, Roy Haynes, Steve Lacy), Pérez is making a decidedly fresh imprint oncontemporary music, guided, as always, by his love for jazz.
+Grammy Award–winning pianist and composer Danilo Pérez is among the most influential and dynamic musicians of our time.
+In just over a decade, his distinctive blend of Pan-American jazz—incorporating the music of the Americas, folkloric music, and world music—has attracted critical acclaim and loyal audiences.
+Whether leading his own ensembles or touring with renowned jazz masters such as Wayne Shorter, Roy Haynes, and Steve Lacy, Pérez has made a decidedly fresh imprint on contemporary music, guided, as always, by his love for jazz.

 Born in Panama in 1965, Pérez went to Berklee in the 1980s and has led his own groups since the early 1990s.
 As a bandleader, he has earned three Grammy nominations for his ebullient and innovative recordings.
 He has also worked as a music educator in the U.S. and around the world for more than 20 years.
 Currently, in addition to his role as artistic director of the Berklee Global Jazz Institute, Pérez serves as a UNESCO Artist for Peace, a cultural ambassador for Panama, and as artistic director of the Panama Jazz Festival.
 In previous years, he has served as a UNICEF Goodwill Ambassador and he has received numerous awards for his social work in Latin America.